philmcminn/new-paper/README.md

 useful, for example those that manage tabs/spaces and remove trailing spaces in your source text files.

+## Building Your Paper

+Even if you're using an integrated development environment to compile your paper, you will probably at some point need to compile the paper from a terminal window.
+I don't mandate that you use a Make file or any particular build tool, but I'm happy if that's what you want to do – so long as you leave some instructions if they're needed.
+Some students just include a build script in the root directory of their repository for convenience.

-At some point, however, you may need to compile the paper from a terminal window The root file is `paper.tex`, and typically you will need to run LaTeX and BibTeX a couple of times to resolve all of the references properly in the
+The root file is `paper.tex`, and typically you will need to run LaTeX and BibTeX a couple of times to resolve all of the references properly in the
 document: